elixir-lang/ex_doc/README.md

 ---
 {: .tabs-close}

-Below is the example's source, showing the tabset syntax. `h3` headings indicate a new tab panel and are used as the tab button labels.
+Below is the example's source, showing the tabset syntax.
+You must define all tabs between horizontal rules (`---`).
+The opening and closing rules must be followed by a newline and `{: .tags-open}` and `{: .tags-close}` respectively. `h3` headings indicate a new tab panel and are used as the tab button labels.

 ````markdown
 ---